+This is a fun list of St. Patrick’s Day Books for you to enjoy with your wee people this month!
 We like to share a themed list of great children’s books each month here on the blog.
-So, our contributor, Anna from Learn like a Mom, is back with a fun list for St. Patrick’s Day!
-January and February always flew by when I was teaching and the same seems to be happening when I’m home!
-I can’t believe we are into March and St. Patrick’s Day is right around the corner!
-Enjoy this list of St. Patrick’s Day Books for you to enjoy with your wee people this month! (this post contains affiliate links.)
+So, we’re doing a fun list for St. Patrick’s Day!
+Ja I can’t believe we are into March and St. Patrick’s Day is right around the corner!

 That’s What Leprechauns Do by Eve Bunting and Illustrated by Emily Arnold McCully shows the tricky side of leprechauns amidst all the mystery.